Viditsharma05/Tempconv/README.md

 # Tempconv
-It will give us teh different conversion of the temperature for ex between degree celcius to farehneheit.
+It will give us the different conversion of the temperature for ex between degree celcius to farehneheit.